A reaction coefficient identification problem for fractional diffusion: Abstract

 \section{Abstract}

 We analyze a reaction coefficient identification problem for the spectral fractional powers of a symmetric, coercive, linear, elliptic, second--order operator in a bounded domain $\Omega$.
 We realize fractional diffusion as the Dirichlet-to-Neumann map for a nonuniformly elliptic problem posed on the semi--infinite cylinder $\Omega \times (0,\infty)$.
 We thus consider an equivalent coefficient identification problem, where the coefficient to be identified appears explicitly.
-We derive existence of local solutions, optimality conditions, and a rapid decay of solutions on the extended domain $(0,\infty)$.
+We derive existence of local solutions, optimality conditions, regularity estimates, and a rapid decay of solutions on the extended domain $(0,\infty)$.
 The latter property suggests a truncation that is suitable for numerical approximation.
 We thus propose and analyze a fully discrete scheme that discretizes the set of admissible coefficients with piecewise constant functions.
 The discretization of the state equation relies on the tensorization of a first--degree FEM in $\Omega$ with a suitable $hp$--FEM in the extended dimension.
-We derive convergence results and obtain a priori error estimates.
+We derive convergence results and obtain, under the assumption that in neighborhood of a local solution the second derivative of the reduced cost functional is coercive, a priori error estimates.

 \begin{AMS} 35J70, 35R11, 35R30, 65M12, 65M15, 65M60. \end{AMS}